Skip to main content

 Mayor-elect Daniel Lurie speaks to his supporters. | Source: Gabe Greschler/The Standard

-“Turning around this city will not happen overnight,” Lurie said, referencing plans to shake up the city bureaucracy, build a more effective public health infrastructure, and lure businesses back downtown.
+“Turning around this city will not happen overnight,” Lurie said, referencing plans to shake up the bureaucracy, build a more effective public health infrastructure, and lure businesses back downtown.

 And above all else, Lurie has made a series of promises that voters will expect to see fulfilled.
 He pledged to end unsheltered homelessness within six months, along with delivering cleaner streets, a well-functioning City Hall, a revitalized economy, an end to corruption, and a better worldwide reputation for San Francisco.